sunkymay94/alx-low_level_programming/README.md

-My ALX Low level programming task for C language
+README file for else if while in C progrmming